 Meets the fit and feasibility criteria of the Intake stage.

-Is clearly defined in the Concept stage, including savings and potential estimates.
+Is clearly defined in the Concept stage, including reasonable savings and potential estimates.

 May require information-gathering and field installations.

 Offers a robust basis for energy savings.

 Assessments

 Assessments will be deployed for solutions that address a particular gap or program need but have significant uncertainty around the effectiveness or potential of the solution to realize savings.
 Because of the uncertainty, assessments will not include field demonstrations or customer installations.
 Instead, assessments will focus on information gathering to equip Company staff to make a more informed decision of whether and how to proceed with the idea.
 It is possible that an assessment could recommend further demonstration of the idea or determine the solution should exit the review process.
 Savings associated with assessments may not contribute to shareholder incentives.
 Assessments may be evaluated with an independent evaluation, vendor evaluation, or internal review.